 - You can substitute the cream cheese with sour cream instead.

-- Same applies to the mayo, I prefer to use organic, full fat mayo.
+- Also, the same applies to the mayo, I prefer to use organic, full-fat mayo.

 - Spicy red hot sauce can be skipped if you don’t like spicy food.

-- If you can’t find chives, I would suggest using green onions.
+- In addition, if you can’t find chives, I would suggest using green onions.
 A little green will add a pop of color and also some freshness to the appetizer.

 - I kept the dip vegetarian, but a great mix in is bacon, just crumble a few cooked bacon strips into the dip and also top it with bacon crumbs, the result is delicious.

 - Another great mix in suggestion is 1/4 cup of shredded cheddar cheese.

 - To make this even more fun you can add a bit of ranch powder mix and fresh dill.

 Since this Dip is a great appetizer, it pairs well with: